 Today I too, follow this path to uphold my sacred mission and bestow into The Official Root Beer Party Comic Archives a new entry into the history of comics.
 Today I induct Wallace the Brave by Will Henry into the chronicles of history’s greatest repository of comics, mankind’s greatest endeavor.

-Wallace the Brave Is the first collection of Will Henry’s great new comic, many of his previous collections of his former series Ordinary Bill already are among the infinite treasures held in the Official Root Beer Party Comic Archives.
-Where ordinary Bill chronicled the life of Will Henry, Wallace the Brave shows a vast improvement and a maturing of the skill of Will Henry as a comic artist and writer.
+Wallace the Brave Is the first collection of Will Henry’s great new comic, his previous collection of his former series Ordinary Bill is already among the infinite treasures held in the Official Root Beer Party Comic Archives.
+Where ordinary Bill chronicled the life of Will Wilson, Wallace the Brave shows a vast improvement and a maturing of the skill of Will Henry as a comic artist and writer.

 Wallace the Brave is a comic centering around a child growing up in Snug Harbor.
 It is almost cliché to compare a comic to Calvin & Hobbes, but this comic will resonate with people who really like that comic.
 It is a world seen through the eyes of an imaginative child.
 Snug Harbor is a wonderland of sorts to Wallace, in which the mundane is seen as almost magical.
 It portrays a childish innocence which is all but lost in the cynical world of today.
 The world is seen as a magical place of infinite possibilities, some scary, some weird, but all very real to our protagonist.
 There are flashes of intellectual brilliance mixed with the wondrous ignorance of youth.
 A world where pigeons debate Aristotle in one panel and steal your hot dog in the next.
 It is a masterful dance of childhood exuberance and philosophical enlightenment.